 Danielle’s treatment style emphasizes manual, hands-on therapy in combination with guided therapeutic exercise prescription and neuromuscular rehabilitation.
 This process treats the underlying causes of injury, not just the symptoms, while promoting greater health and wellness.

-Danielle is an active member of the American Physical Therapy Association and has participated in continuing education on topics including manual medicine, muscle energy technique, pregnancy and post-partum, running technique, temporomandibular joint dysfunction and craniosacral therapy.
+Danielle is an active member of the American Physical Therapy Association and has participated in continuing education courses on advanced manual therapy techniques, pregnancy and postpartum rehabilitation, running technique and race programming, Crossfit and weight-lifting, and craniosacral therapy.

 Dr. Danielle Weis’ Education

 Doctorate of Physical Therapy with Honors, Columbia University’s College of Physicians and Surgeons

 What is our philosophy?
 At Spring Forward Physical Therapy, our unique approach will address both the resultant painful injury while also treating the reason behind it.
 This plan of care will ensure a faster recovery that will also provide a higher level of wellness for you than before the injury.